acelinkio/argocd-homelab/docs/setup.md

 Update stage default-provider-authoerization-consent to use 26 weeks instead of 4.

 ### Login to Komga
-Kyoo does not seed the initial user.
+Komga does not seed the initial user.
 Instead the first login allows for an administrator account to be created.
 Be sure to set this up.

 ### Login to Kyoo
 Kyoo does not seed the initial user.
 Instead the first login allows for an administrator account to be created.
 Be sure to set this up.